epfl-ada/ada-2024-project-datadruids/README.md

 Revenues from TMDB (2024): https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies

 All of the datasets can be merged by IMDB (or TMDB) IDs or by their titles.
 The “CMU Book Summaries” dataset is for the plot similarity analysis, “Book Movie Reviews” helps in matching books to their adaptations and the “Revenues from TMDB” dataset increases the number of revenues that are available.
+The merging process below is executed in the Jupyter Notebook books_movies_cleaning, which produced the final dataset.
+The final dataset is uploaded in the github and used in the results.ipynb file.

 ### Merging Process

-The merging process is detailed in the Jupyter Notebook books_movies_cleaning, which produced the final dataset.

 1. **Initial Data Loading**:
    The files `movie.metadata.tsv`, `movies.csv`, and `wiki_book_movie_ids_matching.csv` were loaded into the Jupyter Notebook.
 The `movie.metadata.tsv` file contains details about films, while the `wiki_book_movie_ids_matching.csv` file provides film names with corresponding book names.